 When a student is absent from school, the student must bring a note signed by the parent that describes the reason for the absence.
 Parent notes will not be accepted after 5 days from when the absence occurred.
 A note signed by the student, even with the parent's permission, will not be accepted unless the student is age 18 or older or is an emancipated minor under state law.
 A phone call from the parent may be accepted, but the district reserves the right to require a written note.
-Campus administration will determine the acceptance of parent notes and how many notes will be accepted.
+One parent note can be used to document multiple days of absences.
+However, parent notes will not be accepted by campus administration to document more than 5 school absences per semester, regardless of whether the absences are consecutive or separate.

-The campus will document in its attendance records for the student whether the absence is considered by the district to be excused or unexcused.
+The campus will document in its attendance records for the student whether the absence is documented or undocumented.

-Note: Unless the absence is for a statutorily allowed reason under compulsory attendance laws, the district is not required to excuse any absence, even if the parent provides a note explaining the absence.
+Note: Unless the absence is for a statutorily allowed reason under compulsory attendance laws, the district is not required to accept parent notes explaining the absence.